-I agree with the psychologist Bessel van der Kolk who laments that many people subconsciously choose to continue visiting doctors and to treat symptoms than doing the necessary emotional work to confront their demons of the past.3Kolk, Bessel van der.
+I agree with psychologist Bessel van der Kolk who laments that many people subconsciously choose to continue visiting doctors and to treat symptoms rather than doing the necessary emotional work to confront their demons of the past.3Kolk, Bessel van der.
 The Body Keeps the Score: Mind, Brain and Body in the Transformation of Trauma, Kindle-Position 1755

 A therapy according to the principles of Integral Evolution is complex and consists of many building blocks.
 People who have a week structure of self (generally called weak ego structure) will probably be overwhelmed by it.
 More on that here.

-If you are interested in our therapy concept, please carefully consider what will be expected of you and if you are able and willing to commit to these expectations.
+If you are interested in our therapy concept, please carefully consider what will be expected of you, and if you are able and willing to commit to these expectations.